MAGPUPUNGKO ROCK POOLS ON SIARGAO ISLAND

 I suggest arriving an hour before low tide and then enjoying the rock pools for an hour or so either side of low tide.

 It’s important to note that the tides change dramatically each day.
 If like me, you are unfamiliar with how often the tides can change it can actually change more than an hour later each day.
-Make sure you check the tide time and trust it.
+Make sure you check the tide time and trust it to ensure you arrive for the peak period during low tide.

 Magpupungko Rock Pools Cost